cmaddux/js_interactive_2018/eks/README.md

 ### AWS IAM Authenticator

-If you can run `aws-iam-authenticator --version` from the command line, you're good to go.
+If you can run `aws-iam-authenticator --help` from the command line, you're good to go.
 Otherwise, follow [this guide](https://docs.aws.amazon.com/eks/latest/userguide/configure-kubectl.html) (Find the 'To install aws-iam-authenticator for Amazon EKS' heading) to install aws-iam-authenticator for your OS.

 ### Terraform